92green/enty/packages/enty-docs/src/content/tutorial/api.md

 their types and methods check the [Api](/docs/data/EntityApi)._

 The EntityApi provides a standard way to separate your data fetching code from your views.
-It lets you declare groups of Promise returning functions that are converted to hocs.
+It lets you declare groups of Promise or Observable returning functions that are converted to hooks.

-These hocs handle when data is requested and it is normalized into state.
-They then provide your views with a consitent data stucture that holds both the most up to date version of your requested data and what stage the request cycle is currently in.
+These hooks handle when data is requested and it is normalized into state.
+They then provide your views with a consistent data structure that holds both the most up to date version of your requested data and what stage the request cycle is currently in.

-This abstraction is helpful as it creates a barrier between your data fetching code and your views.
+This abstraction is helpful as it creates a clean barrier between your data fetching code and your views.

-* It is declarative
-* It is shareable
-* It is non-prescriptive
-* It is shimmable

 ## Declaring an API